 a) Gas Safety (Installation and Use) Regulations 1998 (which oblige you to have all gas appliances inspected annually by a Gas Safe registered engineer and provide copies if the Landlord has Safety Certificate to us and the Tenant (from time to time) or to any new Tenant before they move in);

-b) Electrical Equipment (Safety) Regulations 1994 and the Plugs and Sockets etc. (Safety) Regulations 1994 (which oblige you to ensure the safety of electrical appliances and all wiring and plugs and sockets in the Property, that the electrical supply is “safe” and will not cause “danger” and that it complies with all statutory requirements); and
+b) Electrical Equipment (Safety) Regulations 1994, the Plugs and Sockets etc. (Safety) Regulations 1994 and the Consumer Protection Act 1987 (which oblige you to ensure the safety of electrical appliances and all wiring and plugs and sockets in the Property, that the electrical supply is “safe” and will not cause “danger” and that it complies with all statutory requirements) From 1 January 1997 all new electrical appliances must carry a "CE" mark and instruction booklets or clear working instructions must be provided; and

-c) Furniture and Furnishings (Fire) (Safety) Regulations 1998 (which oblige you to ensure that all soft furnishings in the Property which are included in the letting or provided during the course of the tenancy comply with all statutory requirements and, in particular, are fire safety compliant).
+c) Furniture and Furnishings (Fire) (Safety) Regulations 1988 (as amended in 1989, 1993 and 2010) (which oblige you to ensure that all soft furnishings in the Property which are included in the letting or provided during the course of the tenancy comply with all statutory requirements and, in particular, are fire safety compliant); and

 You hereby indemnify us against any expense or penalties that may be incurred as a result of the non-compliance of the Property to any such applicable standards.